bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead.

 ## Interview Questions
+### (please edit this file and write your answer below each question.
+In addition, you may also review these questions with your mentor)

 Please answer the following questions below, you may edit the readme file to include your answers below the question.